World of Warcraft appearances show up as Diablo 4 transmog, but for a pretty high price — now with new (expensive) looks!

 For $25+ — apiece.

-That’s right, each of these skins will set you back 2800 platinum because the in-game store does not show you the cash price.
-“Lucky” for us, one of the platinum purchase tiers is 2800 platinum for $24.99, not including sales tax.
-Now, this is comparable with current cosmetic set prices in the game, but that doesn’t necessarily make it easier to swallow if you, say, wanted all of them.
+That’s right, each of these skins will set you back 2800 platinum — the in-game store does not show cash prices, but “lucky” for us, one of the platinum purchase tiers is 2800 platinum for $24.99 (not including sales tax).
+This is comparable with current cosmetic set prices in the game, but that doesn’t necessarily make it easier to swallow if you, say, wanted all of them.

 The “Born of the Stars” mount bundle is also included in the series, bringing the Celestial Steed (and some themed accouterments) to D4 for 2500 platinum (roughly $22).
 The Celestial Steed (aka Sparkle Pony) joined the WoW mount lineup in 2010 as the first in-game mount purchasable through a microtransaction for $25.
 In this sense, the Diablo 4 version is positively affordable because you’re not just getting the mount; you’re getting cosmetics for your mount as well.
+Heck, 2500 platinum is what they charge for the Invincible bundle — still one of the rarest WoW mounts.
 However, if you (like many of the Blizzard Watch staff) already have this mount in World of Warcraft, you may wonder why you’re paying for it again.

 This isn’t the first time the prices of the in-game cosmetics have come up.
 In February, the D4 team released a bundle of town portal skins — one for each class — and 1,000 platinum for $29.99 that raised some eyebrows.
 But if you didn’t have a particular class in-game — sorry, that portal is wasted.
 And at roughly the same time, they raised both eyebrows (and maybe brought on a few four-letter words) with a horse bundle priced more than the base game itself at $64.99.
 Of course, the bundle came with 7,000 platinum, which runs about the same total when bought independently so you could argue this is just a large platinum purchase with a free horse thrown in!
 Uh-huh.